r14git/webtest/README.md

 Automatically build a Docker Image on Docker Hub from this Repository
 ---------------------------------------------------------------------
 Sign up for Github and Docker Hub, if not already done.

-Fork this repository (button on the upper right), if not already done.
+Fork this git repository (button on the upper right), if not already done.

 On the Git Hub repository project home (https://github.com/<yourname>/docker-nginx-busybox), goto -> Settings (on the right) -> Webhooks & Services -> Add Service -> choose Docker -> enter your Docker Hub password and confirm

 On Docker Hub Home, left of your username -> Create -> Create Automated Build -> Choose your repository -> Enter short description (required) -> Create

 Test by changing e.g. the Readme file in your Github repository.
-Thiis should trigger a new Docker image build (this may take a while)
+This should trigger a new Docker image build (this may take a while).
+Check the results on the Docker Hub Build Details tab of the newly created docker repository.
+After some time, it should show a build status of "done".